prkumar/uplink/README.rst

       @get("users/{user}/repos")
       def get_repos(self, user: Path, sort_by: Query("sort")):
-         """Fetches a list of the user's public repositories."""
+         """Fetches the user's public repositories."""

 Build an instance to interact with the webservice.